Cathy Ames: Part 1

 Cathy is the only daughter of a respectable family in a small Massachusetts town.
 Throughout her childhood, she pointedly causes harm to anyone who holds a relationship with her.
 She uses her precocious sexuality to manipulate and destroy men; she frames two young boys for attempting to rape her, and drives her naïve Latin professor to suicide by toying with his affections.
 At a young age, she learns to mimic emotions she is incapable of feeling so she can manipulate people into giving her what she wants.
 She attempts to run away once, at 16, to Boston, but her father tracks her down and reluctantly whips her as punishment.
 Afterwards she is a model student, and even certifies to become a school teacher.
 Consequently, her parents trust her enough to give her the combination to the family safe.
 Soon afterward, she robs the safe and burns down her family home while her parents are trapped inside, killing them.

 She then runs away from her hometown and entrances a whoremaster named Mr. Edwards.
 The two become lovers for a time, until Edwards begins to suspect that she is being dishonest with him.
 He hires a detective who discovers a newspaper story about the death of Cathy's parents and her mysterious disappearance.
-Finally fed up, Mr. Edwards gives her a savage beating and leaves her to die.
+Finally fed up, Mr. Edwards gives her a savage beating and leaves her to die by the roadside in rural Connecticut.
 That night, Cathy is rescued by Adam Trask and his brother Charles.
-As Adam nurses Cathy back to health, he succumbs to her beauty and resolves to marry her.
+As Adam nurses Cathy back to health on their family farm, he succumbs to her beauty and resolves to marry her.
 Cathy accepts his proposal in order to gain protection from Mr. Edwards.
 Charles sees through her and tries to warn his lovestruck brother, who refuses to listen.
 Part one ends with Cathy drugging Adam into a deep sleep and then having sex with Charles.

 Part 2

 After moving to California with Adam, Cathy becomes pregnant (the novel is ambiguous as to whether by Charles or Adam) and in turn attempts a primitive abortion on herself with a knitting needle.
-She fails, however, and decides to carry on with the pregnancy.
+The doctor prevents her from bleeding out, and says he’ll to go to the police if she does not carry out her pregnancy.
 Though she warns Adam that she plans to leave as soon as she is able, he brushes this off as homesickness.
 She leaves her family a few weeks after giving birth to twin sons, and shoots Adam in the shoulder when he tries to stop her.

 Cathy then changes her name to Kate Albey and joins a whorehouse.
 She endears herself to the kindhearted madam, Faye, who eventually makes her new charge the main beneficiary in her will.
 Kate begins secretly poisoning Faye, and finally kills her by overdosing her on pain medication.
 She then assumes full ownership of the whorehouse, which she turns into a den of sexual sadism.